 - Concrete adhesive (optional)

-You’ll want to dig deep enough so that the stones are between the dirt and grass edge rather than just sitting on top.
+You’ll want to dig deep enough so that the bottom layer of stones are between the dirt and grass edge rather than just sitting on top.
 This will give your wall a more sturdy base.
-We actually used a small rototiller to help break up the dirt because man the dirt was tough and helped save a lot of time for digging the trench deep enough but that certainly isn’t necessary.
+We actually used a small rototiller to help break up the dirt because man the dirt was tough and helped save a lot of time for digging the trench deep enough, but that certainly isn’t necessary.

 Once the trench was dug, we used some wood scraps we had in the garage and crafting twine – of course, because what else would a crafter have quickly on hand to use – and mapped out how many stones high we would need for the wall to be level.
 From there we measured down how far the bottom row of stones needed to go.